Perspective | The weird masculinity of Donald Trump

 It’s preposterous, not to mention insulting to women, to say that Trump is womanly.
 But it’s nearly as preposterous, not to mention insulting to men, to say that he’s manly.

-The traditionally accepted positive characteristics of masculinity, i.e. stoicism, modesty and self-discipline, do not in the slightest resemble a person who goes online at midnight to tweet his own approval ratings, or whose staff has resorted to creating video clips of cheering supporters to bolster his mood.
+The traditionally accepted positive characteristics of masculinity, i.e. stoicism, modesty and self-discipline, do not in the slightest resemble a person who goes online at midnight to tweet his own approval ratings or whose staff has resorted to creating video clips of cheering supporters to bolster his mood.
 Self-sacrifice?
 When provided with a simple and easy way to protect the lives of millions of Americans in a pandemic that has killed 130,000 of us, it took the president four months to wear a mask.

 Donald Trump is not our first female president.
 But we’re now approaching either the end of his presidency or the midpoint.
 Roseanne Barr’s weird video is as good a reason as any to reflect on the president’s gender.
-Does he really represent masculinity, or is he. . . well, what is he, exactly?
+Does he really represent masculinity, or is he . . . well, what is he, exactly?

 A new book came out Tuesday, purporting to answer at least some of this.
-“Too Much and Never Enough” takes armchair psychologists’ speculative analysis of Trump’s psyche one step further: The author is an actual psychologist and, more importantly for these purposes, she is the president’s niece.
-In the book, Mary L. Trump, daughter of the president’s older brother, Fred Jr., blends her clinical training with personal observations and anecdotes, all toward the goal of revealing unparalleled familial dysfunction.
+"Too Much and Never Enough" takes armchair psychologists' speculative analyses of Trump's psyche one step further: The author is an actual psychologist, and more important for these purposes, she is the president's niece.
+In the book, Mary L. Trump, daughter of the president's older brother, Fred Jr., blends her clinical training with personal observations and anecdotes, all toward the goal of revealing unparalleled familial dysfunction.

 As a source of gossip, the book is. . . eh.
 If you’ve read any thoroughly reported profiles of President Trump in the past five years, none of the stories will surprise you, and some of Mary Trump’s grievances come off as gratuitously vindictive or petty.
 So what if the president was a bad gift-giver at Christmas.
 Isn’t everyone’s uncle?